 To help offset the risk of an unruly tenant, landlords can make use of rental applications, paid background checks, references, and so on.
 With a rental application, the landlord obtains an overview of how applicants behaved during previous renting experiences.
 If there are any warning signs, the landlord should make an decision as to whether the tenant should be permitted to rent or not.

 How to Write

 The first section is used for establishing who will be bound by the agreement.
 This includes the date of the agreement, the name and address of the landlord/property manager, and the name(s) of the tenant(s).

 Step 2 – The Property Address & Type

 Write the full address of the rental property.
-If a unit number (#) exists, this should be included as well.
+If there is a unit number (#), this should be included as well.
 Then, check the box corresponding to the type of property.

 Step 3 – Term Length

 The “term” is the length of the agreement.
 Residential leases can be made to have any term, although terms of one (1) year are the most common.
 To complete, enter both a beginning and end date.

 Enter the amount ($) of rent the tenant is required to pay on a monthly basis.
 Then, enter the day of the month that the tenant has to pay the rent by (typically the first of the month).
 The landlord should include a brief set of instructions on how the tenant should go about paying the rent.
 This can include requiring payment via check, online transfer, or an ACH deposit.